CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 mkdir new_project
 ```

-Note, the MPAS data is 462 GB.
+The wrfExample_mpas model data was 462 GB.
 The root volume of this AMI is only 500GB.
-Therefore, you will need to attach another 1 TB ebs volume to the EC2 instance.
+Therefore, you will need to attach another 1 TB ebs volume to the EC2 instance if you needed to load model data for a new MPAS project..
+The model data for the projects that have already been loaded into the database have been deleted as they are no longer needed.

-See these instructions.
+See these instructions to attach a new volume.
 <a href="https://docs.aws.amazon.com/ebs/latest/userguide/ebs-attaching-volume.html">Instruction to attach EBS Volume to VM</a>
 <a href="https://docs.aws.amazon.com/ebs/latest/userguide/ebs-using-volumes.html">Instruction to use EBS Volume on AWS</a>
 To load this data into the database, you will also need to change the EC2 instance type from t3.large to t3.2xlarge.
 <a href="https://repost.aws/questions/QUHXsEc4U1R_-ze2xuilqHwg/is-it-possible-to-change-instance-type-without-terminating-and-creating-new-instance-what-is-the-difference">Change instance type</a>

-use the s3 cp command to upload your data
+use the s3 cp command to upload your data to the /shared/AMET_v16/model_data/MET/new_project directory

-## Load your project data into the database
+## Load your project data into the database for a new MET project

 Create a new project under the script_db directory